 Marrakesh was reached having taken a short detour to ‘Mini’ Marrakesh the city of Taroudant and once we arrived the hotel once again did not disappoint ‘ The Royal Mogador Palace’ £23 per night for this –Amazing Value!
 This hotel had been picked for its out of town location and also easy access to the Atlas Mountains .

-Page was created with Mobirise web template
+This page was created with Mobirise template